Check out the most viral shark videos and viral footage from the shark world in recent times.

 6) Video Of The Extremely Rare Megamouth Shark

 A diver in waters off the coast of Indonesia was surprised to see one of the rarest sharks ever swimming past him.

 In fact, this shark species, the megamouth shark is so rare that just about 100 of them have ever been sighted.
 That’s since 1976 when they were first discovered to date.

 There is still so little known about megamouths because of their elusive nature.

 Jim Abernethy is the owner of Scuba Adventures, an ecotourism business in the Bahamas.

 Though words like “love” and “affection” are not commonly used by most people when describing sharks, Jim appears to have developed a loving relationship with tiger sharks in the neighbourhood.
 And according to Jim, sharks like to be petted like dogs.

 This shark video shows a special “reunion” at Tiger Beach in the Bahamas between Jim and a particular shark named Tarantino.

 Meanwhile, the above footage has many people arguing for and against it.
-Some say that this shows the softer side of sharks while other insist it’s totally dangerous and irresponsible of him
+Some say that this shows the softer side of sharks while others insist it’s totally dangerous and irresponsible of him

+Did you like these videos?
 Have you seen other viral shark videos lately?
-Let us know in the comments.
+Let us know in the comments!